 - Cheese - baby Swiss cheese has smaller holes, which I find easy to work with when melting the cheese on top of a burger patty.

 - Brioche Buns - I love a good brioche bun!
 It's buttery, rich, and oh-so-delicious.

-- Arugula – these type of green lends a nice peppery bite to the burger and complements the mushrooms really well.
+- Arugula - this type of green lends a nice peppery bite to the burger and complements the mushrooms really well.

 Mushroom Swiss Smash Burgers